-- 10. The Subcommittee has enquired about the relationship between the US Agreement and US Foreign Account Tax Compliance Act ("FATCA"), as well as the arrangement for Hong Kong to use the Agreement as the EoI mechanism to complement the implementation of FATCA. - 11.
-The Administration has explained that entering into a TIEA with US serves the primary purpose of fulfilling Hong Kong's international obligation in enhancing tax transparency.
-In addition, as FATCA is an anti-tax evasion regime enacted by US to detect US taxpayers who use accounts with non-US financial institutions ("FIs") (i.e. foreign financial institutions ("FFIs") in FATCA parlance) to conceal income and assets from the US Internal Revenue Service ("IRS"), the US Agreement is relevant to the overall compliance with
+10. The Subcommittee has enquired about the relationship between the US Agreement and US Foreign Account Tax Compliance Act ("FATCA"), as well as the arrangement for Hong Kong to use the Agreement as the EoI mechanism to complement the implementation of FATCA.

+11. The Administration has explained that entering into a TIEA with US serves the primary purpose of fulfilling Hong Kong's international obligation in enhancing tax transparency.
+In addition, as FATCA3 is an anti-tax evasion regime enacted by US to detect US taxpayers who use accounts with non-US financial institutions ("FIs") (i.e. foreign financial institutions ("FFIs") in FATCA parlance) to conceal income and assets from the US Internal Revenue Service ("IRS"), the US Agreement is relevant to the overall compliance with FATCA by FFIs in Hong Kong.
+Essentially, FATCA requires FFIs, including those in Hong Kong, to report financial account information of US taxpayers to the US IRS.
+Failing to comply with the reporting requirements under FATCA by FFIs will result in the US Government imposing a 30% withholding tax on certain gross payments made from US to the non-compliant FFIs.

-FATCA was passed by the US Congress in 2010 and will take effect from 1 July 2014.
+3 FATCA was passed by the US Congress in 2010 and will take effect from 1 July 2014.